Wasabi receptor toxin: Mode of action

-WaTx penetrates the plasma membrane instead of following standard routes, subsequently accessing the inferior part of the cell.
+WaTx penetrates the plasma membrane instead of following standard routes, subsequently accessing the interior of the cell.
 The basic residues and dipole moment on the helical hairpin structure enable the passive diffusion of WaTx.

-Once the toxin arrives in the cell, it activates TRPA1 via an intracellular domain in the lower part of voltage-sensing segments S1-S4 called ‘the allosteric nexus’.
+Once the toxin arrives in the cell, it activates TRPA1 via an intracellular domain in the lower part of voltage-sensing segments S1-S4 called 'the allosteric nexus'.
 The allosteric nexus is located at the region where the TRP-like domain, pre-S1 helix and cysteine-rich S4-S5 linker meet.
 This inner cavity is a common binding site to reactive electrophilic ligands—and now WaTx.
 This locus is a key regulatory site for stimulus integration and propagates conformational changes to the channel's gate.
 When activated, the open-state TRPA1 allows the flow of positively charged sodium and calcium ions into the cell.

 Electrophilic ligands make covalent modifications to specific cysteine residues in the cytoplasmic amino-terminus that increase the probability of channel opening.
 Although both Na+ and Ca2+ can enter TRPA1, the channel normally has a preference towards Ca2+ and the intracellular calcium concentration increases more rapidly than the sodium concentration.
 WaTx interacts differently with the channel compared to reactive electrophiles.
 WaTx non-covalently binds to the allosteric nexus and initiates interactions with an integrated complex between the N-terminal cysteine-rich linker (S4-S5) and C-terminal TRP-like domains.
 This prevents the open channel from closing, as opposed to increasing the probability of opening, and results in a prolonged duration of the channel's open state.
 With WaTx bound in open state, TRPA1 lacks a preference for Ca2+ over Na+, which accounts for the lower calcium permeability.
 Consequently, both electrophilic ligands and WaTx trigger a pain response, but the calcium levels that result from WaTx are too low to initiate subsequent neuropeptide release and neurogenic inflammation.
 This suggests that WaTx may act only to open the ion permeation gate of TRPA1, without dilating the selectivity filter (dilation of the selectivity filter having been proposed to underlie enhanced calcium permeability of TRPA1 after activation by classical electrophilic irritants).